whiteHatpro/Fampay-Assesment/README.md

 - Lower consistency (Eventual Consistency) is acceptable for slight delays in showing the latest videos.
 - Easily scalable using sharding compared to SQL.

-## MongoDB Indexing
+## Text Searching (Bonus Included)

-- `title_text_description_text`: Index on title and description for text searching.
+- Returns videos if title or description is matched using MongoDB text search operator.
-- `publishTime_-1`: Descending index on publishedTime for efficient retrieval.
+- Bonus: Partial matches returned by checking if individual words are present in the title/description as substrings.
+- Elastic search can be used to make the searching better in large scale projects

 ## API Fallback Key (Bonus Included)

 - Retries with a new API key if quota is exceeded.
-- Implemented in "repository/services/youtube-service.js" with console.log helpers.
+- Implemented in "repository/YouTubeServices/youtube-YouTubeService.js" with console.log helpers.

 **Steps to Run Without Docker**